chantastic/sites/chan.dev/src/content/posts/so-i-make-my-bed.md

 ---
 title: So, I Make My Bed
-description: "Can making the bed be an act of defiance against daily struggles?
-Discover the power of this simple routine in overcoming the daunting messes from yesterday."
+description: 'Can making the bed be an act of defiance against daily struggles?
+Discover the power of this simple routine in overcoming the daunting messes from yesterday.'
 publishDate: 2019-11-20
 ---